kibook/s1kd-tools/tools/s1kd-uom/README.md

 *Child elements:*

 The element &lt;uom&gt; may contain mixed content, which will be used for the display of the unit of measure.
+This can include XSLT elements, which allows for handling complex cases of UOM display, such as pluralization.